 Despite the condroni's physically vulnerable form and lack of defenses, this strain is difficult to assault due to its effect on the human brain at close proximity.
-Although exact effects vary considerably, the condroni appears to be able to display great proficiency at rapidly exacerbating mental illnesses and thoughts disorders in individuals, and at close range, causes severe audiovisual hallucinations.
+Although exact effects vary considerably, the condroni appears to be able to display great proficiency at rapidly exacerbating mental illnesses and thought disorders in individuals, and at close range, causes severe audiovisual hallucinations.

 For many sensitives, encounters with condroni are quite calming and cathartic, and even sensitives with the most murderous of intentions finds themselves placated by the condroni's presence.